Copmanthorpe: Copmanthorpe Local Election Results 2023

+Copmanthorpe Local Election Results 2019

+Copmanthorpe Local Election Results 2015

 Copmanthorpe Parish Council consists of 10 Parish Councillors.
 It manages the village's burial ground and allotments and is represented on the Recreation Centre committee, the Youth Club committee and the Drainage Board.
 It runs the annual Coronation Cup Gardening Competition and the Chapman Andrews Annual Photographic Competition and works closely with the local Police Team on law enforcement matters.

 Geography

 Copmanthorpe lies 4 miles south-west of York city centre.
 The village lies on glacial moraine of sandstone overlain with boulder clay.
 The highest point of the village is on Top Lane at 81 feet above sea level.
 The village has two greens, Low Green and the smaller Memorial Green.

 Demography

 The population of the village has almost trebled over the past hundred years since the first census in 1881, rising from 311 in 1881 to 1,027 in 1961.
 In the 2001 census the village parish notes the population as 4,262.
 The largest Age Group within the population, 30.5% between 45 and 64 years old with 26.1% were between 30 and 44 years old.
 Of the population aged between 16 and 74 years old, 69.3% declared they were in some form of employment and 25.3% said they were retired.
 Of the 1,699 households, 35% were Semi-Detached or terraced and 64.3% were Detached.
 The level of household ownership was 91%.